hamiGH/How-to-build-tensorflow-from-source/README.md

     $ bazel-bin/tensorflow/tools/pip_package/build_pip_package   /tmp/tensorflow_pkg

 ## Install the pip package
 Invoke pip install to install that pip package.
-The filename of the .whl file depends on your platform.
+The filename of the wheel file depends on your platform.
 For example, the following command will install the pip package for TensorFlow 1.8.0 on Linux:

     $ pip install /tmp/tensorflow_pkg/tensorflow....whl